MarcelMeurer/WVD-Hydra/README.md

 ## Updates and releases
 Hydra can be easily updated from GitHub.
 Open the deployed app service -> Deployment Center -> click on "Sync"
+- 1.0.1.22	(2021/10/19)
+  - Add: Make the rollout of new hosts more reliable (typical download error of the SXS stack files should be handled with a retry)
 - 1.0.1.21	(2021/10/14)
   - Fix: If a host upgrades the AVD agent for longer than 5 minutes, the host will be ignored (until the agent is updated correctly); Remove leading and trailing white-space from the OU string
 - 1.0.1.20	(2021/10/08)